tgrey2024/p1-sereniteen/README.md

 ### Project Brief
 The site user's goal is to find "accessible, beginner-friendly information" on a mental health issue.
 The scope of mental health is very broad, so I have chosen to focus on anxiety in teenagers.
 The aim is to present information on common symptoms and how to manage stress using a "supportive and organised layout".

+The "business" goal is to help users understand what anxiety is and learn coping strategies so that teens and their parents can get credible information quickly and get help fast.
+The name Sereniteen comes from serenity - the peace and calm that every teen and their families strive for.

 ### Users
 Potential users of the site are:
 - teenagers who may be worried about themselves